Top 10 Weirdest Versions of Hell

 After death, Aztecs en route to this underworld went on an epic four-year journey, facing deadly mountains that tried to crush them, demons, and icy winds that cut them like knives.
 Again, it’s hard to tell why they tried so hard, because the place they eventually reached was a gloomy realm ruled by the god Mictlantecuhtli, a blood-splattered skeleton who wore a necklace of human eyeballs.
 His cheery home was surrounded by bats, spiders and owls.

 Worse, Mictlan was a bit like Helheim and Irkalla, in that you didn’t even have to be evil to go here.
 Warriors and women who died in childbirth went to an Aztec version of paradise, as did those who died by drowning or hanging.
-In other words, if you were an Aztec concerned about your afterlife, it probably wasn’t wise to learn how to swim.
+In other words, if you were an Aztec concerned about your afterlife, it probably wasn’t wise to learn how to swim.1.
+Tartarus

 According to the ancient Greeks, Tartarus was as far below the ‘normal’ Greek underworld, Hades, as heaven was from Earth.
 In Tartarus, people who had committed especially awful sins were given suitable punishment.
 A famous example is Tantalus, who when he was alive killed his own son and served him to the gods, among other crimes.
 As punishment, he was forced to sit next to appetizing food and water that he was unable to eat or drink.